Tomb of Aegisthus: Description

-The tomb is located to the west of the citadel of Mycenae, approximately 70m from the Lion Gate, in an area used for burial since the Middle Helladic period (c.
-2000–1600 BCE).
+The tomb is located to the west of the citadel of Mycenae, around 70 meters from the Lion Gate, in an area used for burial since the Middle Helladic period (c.
+2000–1600 BC).
 Its structure follows the typical tripartite division of Mycenaean tholos tombs into a narrow rectangular passageway (dromos), joined by a deep doorway (stomion) to a burial chamber (thalamos) surmounted by a corbelled dome.
-The dromos is approximately 22.45m long by 4.65m wide, while the thalamos is 13.96m in diameter and would originally have stood around 13m tall.
+The dromos is around 22.45 meters long and 4.65 meters wide, while the thalamos is 13.96 meters in diameter and would originally have been around 13 meters tall.
 Like most tholoi at Mycenae, it is cut into the slope, facing downhill.

 A 'relieving triangle' was built above the tomb's lintel, helping to direct the stress from the weight of the masonry towards the supported ends of the lintel-stone and therefore to reduce the torque applied to the stone.
 Such a feature would become universal in later tholos tombs at Mycenae, but the Tomb of Aegisthus is the earliest tholos to feature it.
 Other innovations include the lining of the dromos with rubble and the use of poros ashlar masonry for the façade, both of which foreshadow architectural conventions common in later tombs.

-None of the tholoi at Mycenae were discovered intact, having been looted in antiquity, probably during the Iron Age.
+There are a total of nine tholos tombs at Mycenae.
+None were discovered intact, having been looted in antiquity, probably during the Iron Age.
 A likely burial pit was discovered in the floor of the thalamos, but no human remains were recovered to indicate who, if anyone, might have been buried in it.